-Then, in secret, her mom came up with a plan.
+Then, in secret, their mom came up with a plan.
 There were these people, called ADHD coaches, who facilitated mysterious and powerful things in offices and over phone lines.
 Together client and coach stormed the castles of lives stuck in ruts of despair and built ingenious tools.
-Colleen's Mom set out to connect with one such mystic being and the life of her daughter would be forever changed.
+Colleen's Mom set out to connect with one such mystic being and the life of her child would be forever changed.

 This is where the montage music starts and it's definitely AC/DC.